bmuschko/groovy-payflowpro/README.md

     client.httpsSender.timeout = 300
     client.httpsSender.payflowRequestIdStrategy = new CustomPayflowRequestIdStrategy()

 ### Parameterizing the client

 By default the client uses the testing environment `pilot-payflowpro.paypal.com`.
-You can easily switch between testing and live environment using the methods `withTest()` and `withLive()`.
+You can easily switch between testing and live environment by invoking the methods `withTest()` and `withLive()`.
 If your network infrastructure requires you to use a proxy server you can define that as well.
 Usually you will want to use a specific account for your transactions.
-You can preset an account or define it yourself for each transaction as request parameters.
+You can either preset an account or define it yourself for each transaction as request parameters.
 All of these operations can be chained.

     // Provide proxy server and account information def proxyServer = new PayflowProxyServer(address: 'internal.proxy.com', port: '54603', logonId: 'internal', password: 'secret')